Arielle Barr

 The video captures a static view of a cityscape with the Empire State Building in the background.
 It shows the movement of vehicles and pedestrians on the street below, with no significant changes in the camera's position throughout the duration.

-Spots reviewed by @dessertsbarr in New York City, NJ
+Spots reviewed by @dessertsbarr in Fort Lauderdale, FL

 Top rated and reviewed spots recently by @dessertsbarr